 Helping Families Navigate the Divorce Process in Nassau County & Suffolk County

-At the law offices of Blumberg, Cherkoss, Fitz Gibbons, Blumberg, our Long Island divorce attorneys understand that emotions can run high during divorce cases.
+At the law offices of Blumberg, Cherkoss, Fitz Gibbons, Blumberg, our Long Island divorce attorneys understand that emotions can run high during divorce cases in Nassau & Suffolk County, New York.
 Many people feel overwhelmed and burdened by the New York legal system and the guidelines that need to be followed in order to successfully file for divorce on Long Island.
-This is where our team comes in.
+This is where our legal team comes in.

 Our Long Island divorce lawyers have extensive experience in providing trusted representation and dedicated legal counsel to individuals and families.
-We have been serving our community since 1935 and we may be able to help you, too.
+We have been serving our communities in Nassau & Suffolk County, New York since 1935 and we may be able to help you, too.

-Call (631) 449-7699 for a free consultation with a Long Island divorce lawyer.
-We serve throughout Nassau County and Suffolk County.
+Call (631) 449-7699 or contact our law firm online for a free consultation with a Long Island divorce attorney.
+We serve throughout Nassau County and Suffolk County, New York.

 New York does not require a specific set of “grounds” in order to file your divorce case.
 “Grounds for divorce” refers to the reason that the marriage broke down.
 This is no longer necessary, and you do not need to show your spouse was at fault for the marriage.
 In this scenario, you only need to state that you and your spouse can no longer be together as a married couple and that there is no chance for you to reconcile.

 Residency Requirements for Divorce in Nassau & Suffolk County, New York

 There are residency requirements to file for divorce in Nassau & Suffolk County, New York are listed below:

 - You or your spouse must have been residents of New York State for at least two years prior to filing